lowrycode/table-tennis-league/README.md

 ![Logged in status banner](readme-resources/images/logged-in-status.jpg)

-*Note: A user does not automatically gain club admin status when they signup for an account.
+*NOTE: A user does not automatically gain club admin status when they signup for an account.
 This is deliberate as it allows the league administrator complete control over who can create and edit club information on the site.
 The expectation is that the user would signup for an account and then contact the league administrator (e.g. through the enquiry form).
 The league administrator would then be able to check that the request is legitimate before assigning club admin status (and, if required, create a new club in the database).*

 ## Account Management